id-studiolab/Connected-Interaction-Kit/docs/components/chainable-led/chainable-led-p9813.md

 ## Using a chain with multiple LEDs

 This example demonstrates how to address individual LEDs in a chain.
 As before, the `reset()` function turns all LEDs off, while `fill()` can set the entire chain to the same color.
-To set individual LEDs to  their own color, refer to the code below.
+To specify a color for each LED individually, refer to the code below.
 Note that LEDs are indexed starting from 0, which refers to the first LED in the chain.

 Remember to use the `write()` function to write the newly defined color values to the LED chain.